 The Library The Story The Author Contact ← Back to profile

 Five of them, so far.
 They lived here for free for a while — then someone agreed to publish them.
-So most now carry a modest price tag.
-The grammar one is still on the house.
+So they all now carry a modest price tag: roughly one coffee each, and a great deal of vindication.

 scroll